blog

 Once moisture is trapped within the insulation, it creates an ideal environment for corrosion to occur, especially in the presence of contaminants such as chlorides or sulfates.

-Common Materials Affected by CUI
+Common Materials Affected by Corrosion Under Insulation

-CUI can affect a variety of materials used in industrial applications, including:
+Corrosion Under Insulation can affect a variety of materials used in industrial applications, including:

-Identifying and Mitigating CUI
+Identifying and Mitigating Corrosion Under Insulation

 Mitigation Strategies: